saibalmars/GraphRicciCurvature/README.md

 Ricci flow is a process to uniformized the edge Ricci curvature of the graph.
 For a given graph, the Ricci flow gives a "Ricci flow metric" on each edge as edge weights, such that under these edge weights, the Ricci curvature of the graph is mostly equal everywhere.
 In [Ni3], this "Ricci flow metric" is shown to be able to detect communities.

-Both Ricci curvature and Ricci flow metric can be act as a graph fingerprint.
+Both Ricci curvature and Ricci flow metric can be act as a graph fingerprint for graph classification.
 Different graph gives different edge Ricci curvature distributions and different Ricci flow metric.

 Video demonstration of Ricci flow for community detection:
 <p align="center">